With its whimsical shops, waterfront eateries, and beautiful swimming holes, there’s no shortage of things to do in Wimberley, Texas.

 Things to Do in Wimberley – Museums & Attractions

-Ever wanted to visit an Old West town?
-Pioneer Town at 7A Ranch in Wimberley has an entire town for you to explore.
-There is even a Cowboy Museum you can visit, but it was closed when we went.
-Most of the buildings are visible from the outside only, but you can peek through the windows to see the scenes that are set up.
+Ever wanted to visit the Old West?
+Pioneer Town at 7A Ranch in Wimberley has an entire Old West town for you to explore.
+Most of the buildings can only be viewed from the outside, but you can peek through the windows to see the scenes that are set up.
+The town is home to a cowboy museum, as well.

 The ice cream parlor is an actual working ice cream shop where you can get some Blue Bell ice cream or some cotton candy.
-One of the other buildings is actually the back of the main office and has some arcade games (talk about mixing centuries 😉 ).
+Another building is actually the back of the main office and has some arcade games (talk about mixing centuries 😉 ).

 Things to Know About Pioneer Town